 Crosses will not be used to indicate errors.
 Incorrect answers should be marked with a dot and the error circled or highlighted if using to demonstrate correction or method.
 Where there has been a misunderstanding an explanation should be given.
+Use Green highlighter to dot this area.

-An indication should be given to show if the learning objective has been achieved.
-(PINK)

-In line with the general assessment for learning policy, pupils should be encouraged to self-assess and this could be in the form of indicating $\bigcirc$ or $\bigcirc$ or $\bigcirc$ against the learning objective during the plenary of the lesson.
+An indication should be given to show if the learning objective has been achieved-pink.
+In line with the general assessment for learning policy, children should be encouraged to self-assess and this could be in the form of indicating \bigcirc or \bigcirc or \bigcirc against the learning objective during the plenary of the lesson.

-- I feel I have achieved the learning objective - $\bigcirc$ = I feel that I am nearly there but need more practice - = I feel that I am not sure and need more help
+- I feel I have achieved the learning objective - = I feel that I am nearly there but need more practice - = I feel that I am not sure and need more help

-Pupil's attention should also be drawn to:
+Children's attention should also be drawn to: